sheosi/packmak/README.md

 - Source: (Well, of course)
 - Summary: If it came from a Github repo will load the main page and get the summary (buggy right now though)
 - Build system: Only for zip files, and only detects meson
-- License: Only for zip files, and only detects GPL-3
+- License: Only for zip files, and detects GPL-3-only and GPL-2-or-later.

 Also it's made so that updating an existing package is a matter of using "From URL" and saving.

+For now it accepts any kind of files but only git repos.

 ## Comments and format
 Despite the tool tries it's best not to damage or lose data, comments will be lost, and formatting might change, unfortunately there's little to do there as a solution to these does not seem trivial to implement.